 Both Pepperstone and IC Markets are lack proprietary risk management tools and features.
 However, there are some standardised features available:

 Pepperstone and IC Markets fall under the financial bodies of the Australian Securities & Investments Commission (ASIC).
 Pepperstone is also regulated by the Financial Conduct Authority (FCA).
+This means Australia and UK, European traders will receive protections applicable to their appropriate juridsiction.

 Separate Accounts – ASIC regulation requires accounts to be segregated.
 Pepperstone uses NAB while IC Markets use 2 banks: NAB and Westpac.